Promoting Brain Health Throughout Life: From Childhood to Old Age

 Additionally, certain brain-boosting supplements may provide added support for cognitive function.

-Combining these approaches with regular physical activity, techniques, and social engagement can help protect your brain throughout your life.
+Combining these approaches with regular physical activity, stress reduction techniques, and social engagement can help protect your brain throughout your life.

 Different age groups can adopt various prevention strategies to maintain their cognitive health.